sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 - **Details:** In the 15min setup call, we'll make sure your development environment is correctly setup.
 You can ask questions about it too.

-  Then we'll ask you to add one feature of your choosing to Cody, using Cody.
-See [this list of tickets](https://github.com/sourcegraph/cody/issues?q=is%3Aopen+is%3Aissue+label%3Aclients%2Fvscode) as possible source of inspiration.
+  Then we'll ask you to fix a [mock issue](https://github.com/sourcegraph/cody/issues/1062) in Cody.

   You can ask questions in a shared Slack chat.